Zero-Click Is a Symptom, Not a Disease. What Ecommerce Brands Actually Lose When Google Answers for Them

 Should brands stop publishing search-led content?

-No, but they should stop treating every article like a traffic asset.
+They should stop treating every article like a traffic asset.
 Search-led content still matters when it answers questions that influence purchase decisions, supports product discovery, or captures demand at the comparison and evaluation stage.
-The goal is to create content that can earn trust, assist conversion, or build branded demand even if it does not generate a click every time.
+The goal is to create content that earns trust, supports conversion, or builds branded demand even when it does not generate a click every time.

 What is the biggest mistake marketers make when traffic falls?